book-openKey Concepts

 Connection

-Authentication that enables MCPs or channels.
-Without a Connection, the Agent cannot use the external service.
+Authentication that enables MCPs or Channels.
+Without a Connection, the Agent cannot access the external service.

 CRM Team

-Groups of humans that can receive conversations from Agents.
+Groups of human operators that can receive conversations from Agents.
 Must be created before adding a Ticket Tool.

 Ticket Tool